Geodesics in general relativity: Geodesics as curves of stationary interval

 A geodesic between two events can also be described as the curve joining those two events which has a stationary interval (4-dimensional "length").
 Stationary here is used in the sense in which that term is used in the calculus of variations, namely, that the interval along the curve varies minimally among curves that are nearby to the geodesic.

-In Minkowski space there is only one geodesic that connects any given pair of events, and for a time-like geodesic, this is the curve with the longest proper time between the two events.
+In simply connected Minkowski space there is only one geodesic that connects any given pair of events, and for a time-like geodesic, this is the curve with the longest proper time between the two events.
 In curved spacetime, it is possible for a pair of widely separated events to have more than one time-like geodesic between them.
 In such instances, the proper times along several geodesics will not in general be the same.
 For some geodesics in such instances, it is possible for a curve that connects the two events and is nearby to the geodesic to have either a longer or a shorter proper time than the geodesic.

 For a space-like geodesic through two events, there are always nearby curves which go through the two events that have either a longer or a shorter proper length than the geodesic, even in Minkowski space.
 In Minkowski space, the geodesic will be a straight line.
 Any curve that differs from the geodesic purely spatially (i.e. does not change the time coordinate) in any inertial frame of reference will have a longer proper length than the geodesic, but a curve that differs from the geodesic purely temporally (i.e. does not change the space coordinates) in such a frame of reference will have a shorter proper length.